 Feeding is a really important skill for a coach!
 Watch Mark talk through some feeding progressions, some of which you will have seen if you have attended an inspire2coach Level 1 & Level 2 tennis coaching course . . .
-This content is available to members only.
-Visit the membership page to learn more about our different membership…
+Oops!
+You aren’t logged in!
+This content is for members only.
+Login Register

 For a lot of players, the back-hand is their weaker shot and therefore a lot of attacking balls target the back-hand side of the court.

 In this short clip, Adam Wharf, the Head of Performance Coaching at i2c, gives you advice that you can share with your players to help them understand how to buy time to get back into a strong position.